 - 1. Close all doors and gates and make sure the latches are engaged. - 2.
 Press the desired floor level button on the push-button station to move the carriage to the desired floor.
 The carriage stops when the appropriate level is reached. - 3.
-When the carriage arrives at the appropriate level and comes to a complete stop, open the doors and gates. - 4.
+When the VRC arrives at the appropriate level and comes to a complete stop, open the doors and gates. - 4.
 If an emergency occurs when the carriage is moving, push the emergency stop (E-stop) button.
-The button will keep the lift inoperable until the button is pulled out.
+The VRC is inoperable until the E-stop button is pulled out.
 See Figure 9-7.